tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 #### Question 15: Describe the principles of overfitting and how dropout can reduce this.

-The principle of overfitting is the tradeoff between optimization and generalization for the model over the training history.
-As the learning progresses, the model gains optimization which aligns too well with the training set, while it loses generalization to predict the unforseen data from the validation set.
+Overfitting happens when the model creates a very close fit to the training data, which matches all the specific fluctuations of the training data, even ones that are not relevant.
+This decreases the generalisation of the model.

-The dropout can remove a certain fraction of the features from the output during the training.
-Thus the model will not align too closely with the training set, as these arbitary noises are introduced into the training set.
+Dropout prevents the model from aligning too closely with the training set, by introducing arbitrary noises into the training set during training.

 #### Question 16: How does the training history differ from the previous (convolutional) model, for both the training and validation sets, and for the time taken to run each model epoch?